flutter/website/src/docs/get-started/flutter-for/react-native-devs.md

   google_sign_in: ^3.0.3
 ```

-2. Install the package from the command line by using `flutter packages get`.
+2. Install the package from the command line by using `flutter pub get`.
-   If using an IDE, it often runs `flutter packages get` for you, or it might
+   If using an IDE, it often runs `flutter pub get` for you, or it might
    prompt you to do so.
 3. Import the package into your app code as shown below: